 What does this mean for weight loss surgery?

 As lists get longer, thousands of people will be waiting in limbo for an appointment whilst experiencing severe pain and discomfort.
-We already know that waiting lists for bariatric surgery on the NHS have been getting longer almost every year, and as the NHS list of priorities continues to shift to emergency care, people will be waiting even longer.
+We already know that waiting lists for bariatric surgery whether it’s a gastric band, gastric bypass or gastric sleeve, on the NHS have been getting longer almost every year, and as the NHS list of priorities continues to shift to emergency care, people will be waiting even longer.

 In February, the NHS added a further 1.7million people to the shielding list for COVID-19 and expanded the priority groups for the vaccine.
 The priority list has been based on several factors including age, BMI, medical conditions and ethnicity.
 The UK may be leading the way in rolling out the vaccine, but the damage done by the pandemic will take years to turnaround.